Vobase

 | License | MIT | Apache 2.0 | MIT | MIT |

 vs Supabase: Self-hosted Supabase is 10+ Docker containers.
 RLS policies are hard to reason about.
 You don't own the backend code.
-Vobase is one process, one SQLite file, and you own every line β AI agents can read and modify everything.
+Vobase is one process, you own every line β AI agents can read and modify everything.

 vs Pocketbase: Pocketbase is a Go binary.
 You can see the admin UI, but you can't read or modify the internals.
 When you need custom business logic, you're writing Go plugins or calling external services.
 Vobase is TypeScript you own β AI agents understand and extend it natively.

 vs Rails / Laravel: Great frameworks, but they weren't designed for AI coding agents.
-Vobase's strict conventions and agent skills mean AI-generated code follows your patterns consistently.
-Plus: simpler stack (SQLite, no Redis, single process, TypeScript end-to-end).
+Vobase's canonical module shape and skill packs mean AI-generated code follows your patterns consistently.
+Plus: simpler stack (no Redis, single process, TypeScript end-to-end).

 runtime architecture